Mortimyrrh/Mycelia-Forge/Design Plan.md

 64 Blocks in the Overworld.](https://raw.githubusercontent.com/Mortimyrrh/Mycelia-Forge/main/icons/1-8-64%20x2.png)

 1 Block in the Mycelial Network is equal to
-8 Blocks in the Nether is equal to
+8 Blocks in the Nether equal to
 64 Blocks in the Overworld.